-They arrive hungry, dehydrated, scared, and in desperate search of shelter from the elements, especially for their infants and children who are at risk of predatory attacks, exploitation, and even rape.
+They arrive hungry, dehydrated, scared, and in desperate search of shelter from the elements, especially for their infants and children, in an environment that experiences extremely high temperatures and a rainy season characterized by cyclones.

 HOW YOU CAN ASSIST

 As part of our response to this, UNICEF and JAM are supporting the resettlement sites with emergency latrines, water supply, shelter, hygiene products, blankets, mosquito nets and other necessities all to protect lives, reduce human suffering, restore human dignity, and protect infants and young children from exposure.